emuwang/emuwang/README.md

 <h1 align="center">Hi 👋, I'm Emmanuel Wang</h1>
-<h3 align="center">An aspiring software developer from Yangon, Myanmar, currently located in the US.</h3>
+<h3 align="center">A student at the University of San Francisco, majoring in Computer Science.</h3>

-- 🌱 I’m currently learning **Godot, and Machine Learning basics.**
+- 🌱 I’m currently learning **C++, Godot, and Machine Learning basics**, but I'm open to learning everything!

 - 👨‍💻 All of my projects are available at [https://github.com/emuwang](https://github.com/emuwang)